 • Frequent significant updates may require additional effort for migration

-Angular is ideal for large-scale enterprise applications like administrative dashboards, CRM systems, and data-intensive web applications.
+Angular is great for large-scale enterprise applications like administrative dashboards, Progressive Web Applications (PWAs), CRM systems, and data-intensive web applications.
 Notable examples include Google’s applications like Google Analytics and Google Cloud Console.

 React

-React, developed by Facebook, has gained immense popularity for its component-based architecture and virtual DOM.
-It focuses on building reusable UI components, enabling developers to create responsive and high-performance applications.
-React’s simplicity and flexibility have made it a favorite among developers.
+React has gained immense popularity for its component-based architecture and virtual DOM.
+It focuses on building reusable UI components that enable developers to create responsive and high-performance applications.
+Facebook developed it, and its simplicity and flexibility have made it a favorite among developers.

 Advantages: